pepega007xd/slplugin/bp/main.typ

 == Abstraction <abstraction>

 // describe the algorithm, possible improvements (configurable bounds) The abstraction operates on each formula of the state separately, the abstraction of each list type is done in a separate pass.
 In general, the point of abstracting chains of points-to predicates into list predicates is to create invariants for loops.
+Abstraction is only done when returning from the end of a loop back to the beginning (i. e. from `b = b->next;` to `while (rand())`).
 Consider the following code:

 ```c
 a = alloc_node();